AlexandruBasarab/APEX-Autocomplete-on-Character/README.md

 The javascript file is not needed you can add the plugin into APEX and create a Dynamic Action.

+Follow the below steps:

+1. Import the application into your app.
+2.

 Please keep in mind that this is an early version and if you have any suggestions please contact me.